Updates

 13.49

-The Vice-President of the Court of Protection, Hayden J, published a letter (dated 16 December 2022) in relation to s.49 reports, following a meeting between him, Senior Judge Hilder and NHS Mental Health Directors.
+The then Vice-President of the Court of Protection, Hayden J, published a letter (dated 16 December 2022) in relation to s.49 reports, following a meeting between him, Senior Judge Hilder and NHS Mental Health Directors.
 In relevant part, it reads as follows:

 Concern had been expressed about the scope and ambit of Section 49 reports.
 There was a strong feeling that some of the Section 49 requests are disproportionate, overly burdensome, and wrongly authorised.
 There are obvious reasons (i.e., costs) why a Section 49 report might be preferred where what is truly required is an independent expert report.